Expert’s Middle East predictions from 2009, escalating friction between Jerusalem and Ankara highlight growing danger of Israel-Turkey war.

 In a 2009 book, geostrategic analyst George Friedman made the following predictions: By the late 2020s, US-Turkish ties will become “increasingly uncomfortable”; Turkey will pursue aggressive regional expansion, shun secularism and portray itself as an Islamic power; by the 2040s, Turkish aggression and expansion will frighten Israel.

-It now seems that Friedman’s predictions were essentially correct, but his timeline was too generous.
+It now seems that Friedman’s Middle East predictions were essentially correct, but his timeline was too generous.
 US-Turkish ties are already strained, Turkey has already become less secular and more aggressive, and Israel is already alarmed.

 In 2020, the IDF’s annual assessment for the first time identified Turkey as a “challenge” to Israel.
 Mossad Chief Yossi Cohen reportedly told Arab leaders that Turkey is the “real threat” Israel faces rather than Iran, whose power is fragile.